Wil-dTrick/Random_Shit/De-escalation_Quick_Tips.md

 Share some quick, formula-based tips to de-escalate a situation.
 Some steps may feel unnatural or uncomfortable for you as the person trying to control the situation.
 That's just how it goes.

+It's beyond the scope of this document to address physical altercations.
+If a fight breaks out, the overwhelming majority of people need to stay out of it.
+Creating additional injured people doesn't help.
+It's the same logic as not reaching into a dog fight.

 Note: I don't use this exact framework much anymore myself.
 It's a really great way to get started, though.
 Once you get a feel for the goals of this kind of thing and some practice, you'll develop your own style.
-I'm more likely to use these tactics when I don't have a cultural overlap with someone or communication is difficult for some reason.

 # Requirements